ssuminan/LCIRC/README.md

 This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).

-If you find Nerfies useful for your work please cite:
+If you find LCIRC useful for your work please cite:
 ```
-@article{park2021nerfies
+@article{an2025lcirc,
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
+  title={LCIRC: A Recurrent Compression Approach for Efficient Long-form Context and Query Dependent Modeling in LLMs},
-  title     = {Nerfies: Deformable Neural Radiance Fields},
+  author={An, Sumin and Sung, Junyoung and Park, Wonpyo and Park, Chanjun and Seo, Paul Hongsuck},
-  journal   = {ICCV},
+  journal={arXiv preprint arXiv:2502.06139},
-  year      = {2021},
+  year={2025}
 }
 ```